newsdesk@business-northeast.com

 Jogighopa MMLP to generate thousands of job opportunities in Assam, not only in logistics and warehousing but also in industries that will now have better access to the market

 “It has revolutionized rural development by ensuring that decisions are made based on real needs, reducing inefficiencies and delay.
-The PM Gati Shakti initiative allows for seamless integration between different sectors, leading to better project planning and preventing infrastructure conflicts,” Joint Secretary further added.
+The PM Gati Shakti initiative allows for seamless integration between different sectors, leading to better project planning and preventing infrastructure conflicts,” the Joint Secretary further added.

 Business North East: Let's begin with the PM Gati Shakti initiative.
 Sir, could you please share an update on its progress and how it’s shaping up so far?